Hurricane Michael Relief

 Join us in prayer for the people in the path of Hurricane Michael and know that your gift will help to provide urgent relief they will desperately need.

-Giving monthly is the most powerful way to donate!
+Monthly giving: the simple way to make your donations do more.
 Give to the Disaster Relief Fund.

 At World Vision, stewardship is an integral part of everything we do.
 In rare cases where donations exceed what is needed, or where local conditions prevent program implementation, World Vision will redirect funds to similar activities to help children and families in need.